marshallswain/feathers-pinia/docs/services/use-find.md

 #### Data

 - **`data` {Ref Array}** the array of results.
 - **`allData` {Ref Array}** all results for the matching query or server-retrieved data.
-With `paginateOnServer`, will return the correct results, even with custom query params that the store does not understand.
+With `paginateOn: 'server'`, will return the correct results, even with custom query params that the store does not understand.
 - **`total` {Computed number}** One of two things: For client-side results, the total number of records in the store that match the query.
-For `paginateOnServer` results, the total number of records on the server that match the query.
+For `paginateOn: 'server'` results, the total number of records on the server that match the query.

 #### Query Tracking